Tim Cook and Apple Bet Everything on China. Then Coronavirus Hit.

 "No executive will admit in a public forum: We should have thought about" the vulnerability to China, said Burak Kazaz, a Syracuse University supply chain professor and former researcher at International Business Machines Corp.
 "But from this point on, there are no excuses."

-China has been a critical factor in Apple's once-soaring $1.4 trillion market value.
+China has been a critical factor in Apple's soaring market value.
 The country provides a stable, efficient, low-cost manufacturing base with an abundant network of suppliers that have helped cement Apple's profitability.

 Apple Chief Executive Tim Cook continues to play down the need to significantly change Apple's supply chain.
 During an interview Thursday with Fox Business Network, he said unpredictable events are a facet of modern business and noted that Apple's operations team has previously navigated earthquakes, tsunamis and other challenges.